xxxwnn/GHDC/README.md

 # GHDC Intestinal flora disease prediction
-# Run CNN to go through the whole process of our framework
+# Run cnn.py to go through the whole process of our framework